asongent/Create-Self-Managed-k8s-Cluster/README.md

  ```bash
  sudo kubeadm init --pod-network-cidr=172.16.0.0/16
  ```
- ##### NB.
+ ###### NB.
 The cidr block (172.16.0.0/16) is for my VPC.
-Your may be different if you choose not to use is decleared on the [`variable.tf`](https://github.com/asongent/Create-Self-Managed-k8s-Cluster/blob/master/k8s-infrastructure-with-terraform/variables.tf#L65) above.
+Yours may be different if you choose not to use what is decleared on the [`variable.tf`](https://github.com/asongent/Create-Self-Managed-k8s-Cluster/blob/master/k8s-infrastructure-with-terraform/variables.tf#L65) file above.

 ```bash